 At a glance

-- Live with a group on San Cristobal Island, engaging with the local community and nature on a daily basis.
+- Live with a group of students in the Amazon Rainforest, engaging with the local environment and protecting endangered animals on a daily basis

-- Experience a different area of work every two weeks, ranging from conservation efforts in the exclusive Galapagos National Park, to supporting Early Childhood Development classes.
+- Experience different areas of work from conservation efforts in the exclusive Galapagos National Park, to supporting eager students in their quest to master communication skills

-- Participate in community enrichment projects with a group, and work together to achieve a specific goal in a short time.
+- Participate in community enrichment projects with a group in Cusco and work together to achieve a specific goal in a short time

 What you do in a gap semester is completely up to you!
 Travel is a popular option for any student looking to: